What’s the highest credit score possible?

 Not all scoring models are the same.
 But most label a range of scores from “poor” to “excellent” as a way to show how a lender might view them.
 FICO breaks its scores down like this:

-Credit-scoring companies use the information from your credit reports to calculate your credit scores.
-There are a few different factors that credit-scoring companies consider.
+There are a few different factors that affect your credit scores.
 And how they affect your scores depends on the credit-scoring model and the company doing the scoring.

 Here’s how FICO groups and weighs the different credit factors: